How to Prepare for Baby’s Photoshoot

 - Temperature of the room: 80–85 degrees

-- Boys and circumcision: Schedule at least five days after procedure
+- Boys and circumcision: Schedule at least five days after the procedure

 - How long the session will last?
 Approximately two hours